-The active-high ENC pin enables the boost controller, which is active when the input voltage at the VBAT pin has reached 6.5 V at least once to allow sufficient supply of internal circuitry.
-After that, the boost controller is in an armed state and starts switching as soon as VIN falls below the value set by the DIV pin and regulates the VIN voltage.
-Thus, the boost regulator maintains a stable input voltage for the buck regulators during transient events such as cranking pulse at VBAT.
+The active-high ENC pin enables the boost controller, which is active when the input voltage at the VBAT pin has crossed the unlock threshold of 8.5 V at least once.
+A single threshold crossing arms the boost controller, which starts switching as soon as V{IN} falls below the value set by the DIV pin, regulating the VIN voltage.
+Thus, the boost regulator maintains a stable input voltage for the buck regulators during transient events such as a cranking pulse at VBAT.